 Essay.
 Programs usually wish to assess your motivations for study abroad and will ask for a short essay.
 This also serves as an example of your writing ability.

 Letters of recommendation.
 These should be written by professors who know you and your academic abilities.
 Ask a faculty member who knows your work best, even if the professor is outside your major.
 Be sure to give the form to the professor at least 10 days before you wish it to be submitted.
 The recommendation can be mailed directly to the program or university, or you can ask for it in a signed and sealed envelope to enclose with your application.
 Always request to have recommendations from your professors completed on a specific date so there can be no confusion.

-Director’s Approval.
-Many programs require the signature and assurance from the Director that you are in good academic standing and will receive transfer credit upon successful completion of the program.
+‘Home School’ Approval.
+Many programs require the signature and assurance from the Director that you are in good academic and disciplinary standing and will receive transfer credit upon successful completion of the program.
 The Approval From needs to be downloaded and printed from your online application for the Director to sign, and my be simply dropped off in the International Education and Study Away Office; you need not make an appointment to have this form signed.
 Many forms now are electronic and should be directed to Tina Breakell in Study Away.
 The Director will not sign this form if you have not met with her about your study away plans, or if your study away petition and essays are not yet complete.
-In this case, you may schedule a meeting with her and bring the form with you.
+In this case, you may schedule a meeting with her and bring the form with you (if hard copy).
 Since hundreds of students submit applications to study abroad in a year, it is imperative that you submit your approval forms to the Director several weeks before the deadline.
 Do not wait until a few days or even a week before the application is due.
 It is to your advantage to submit the application to the program as early as possible.
 Many programs fill their quotas early and acceptance is on a rolling basis.